klm127/outerdocs/README.md

 2. Create a [configuration file](https://jsdoc.app/about-configuring-jsdoc.html) for jsdoc if you don't already have one.
 3. Create a top level property in the configuration file named `"outerdocs"`.
 4. Add outerdocs to the plugins array in the jsdoc config.
 E.g.: `"plugins": [ "./docs-configuration/outerdocs.js" ]` .
 Note that for a plugin outside of the jsdoc default plugins, you need to include the `./` to tell jsdoc it's a relative path.
+5. Add namespace configurations to the `"outerdocs"` property for each namespace you want to configure.
+Described in the next step.

 <h2 id="toc3">Adding an external namespace</h2>